-Acupressure For All Creatures began because of a love for animals, not just mine but for all animals.
+Acupressure For All Creatures began because of a love for all animals.
 Our pets give us the gift of unconditional love everyday, and through Acupressure and Reiki we can restore peace, balance and happiness to their lives.
-Nedra has worked in animal rescue for the past 11 years.
-She became a Reiki Master in 2008 and holds a dual certification in Equine and Small Animal Acupressure from NBCAAM.
-She believes Traditional Chinese Medicine (TCM) is a life long practice and is looking forward to the journey.
+Nedra has worked in animal rescue for the past 16 years.
+She is certified in Equine and Small Animal Acupressure from NBCAAM.

 Sylvia Hathaway, Feline Practitioner